thaysom22/gitpod-full-template-dec2020/TESTING.md

 ### 3.1 Code validation services

-W3 Markup Validation was used to validate HTML.
+**W3 Markup Validation was used to validate HTML.**

+* Error: <button> element should not appear as child of <a> element.
+Fix: changed button to div and retested button form and function.
+* Warnings: possible misuse of aria-label.

-W3 CSS validation was used to validate CSS.
+**W3 CSS validation was used to validate CSS**

 JSHint was used to validate JavaScript.

 ## 4. Other testing